TREEcg/extract-cbd-shape/README.md

  * The entityId is the IRI of the entity to extract from the current context
  * The Shape ID is the IRI of the NodeShape in the shapesGraph to start from
  * The graphToIgnore are the namedgraphs in the current context (the store) to disregard when extracting the member

+For fast extraction from pages with many named graphs, create in-memory stores with `createGraphIndexedRdfStore()`.
+This configures `rdf-stores` with graph-first indexes (`GSPO`, `GPOS`, `GOSP`), which makes retrieving all quads in the named graph of a member efficient.

 ## Test it